matamory/ai110-module1tinker-playlistchaos-starter/README.md

 > "Here is the function that classifies songs.
 The app is mislabeling some songs.
 Help me understand what the function is doing and where the logic might need adjustment."

 Before making changes, summarize in your own words what you think is happening.

+In regards to the error that occurs with lucky picks for empty lists, I think there is no consideration for the edge case where the list songs is empty.

 ### 3. Fix at least four issues